dmitrymokienko/dmitrymokienko/README.md

 <h1>About me</h1>
-Hi, I’m Senior Front-end developer with solid knowledge and experience with front-end technologies (more than 3 years), also I'm understanding how back-end works (additionally used NodeJS and C# on courses and university).
+I’m Front-end developer with solid knowledge and experience with front-end technologies (more than 3 years), also I'm understanding how back-end works (additionally used NodeJS and C# on courses and university).
 Worked in banking and tax project spheres.
 I have good communication skills, mentoring experience and always ready to learn and use new things.